 Everything You Need to Know About Foreign-Owned LLCs

 We'll explore what a foreign-owned LLC is, how foreign ownership of LLCs works, and whether a foreign company can own a US LLC.
-We'll also touch on the taxation aspects of foreign-owned LLCs and discuss if a US LLC can own a foreign company.
+We'll also touch on the taxation aspects of foreign-owned LLCs and discuss whether a US LLC can own a foreign company.

 What is a Foreign-Owned LLC?